gitjit/gitjit.github.io/_posts/2015-11-01-site-under-construction.md

 ---
 layout: post
 title:  "Site under Construction"
-date:   2015-10-29 09:45:36
+date:   2015-11-01 09:45:36
 categories: spark hadoop
 author : Jithesh Chandrasekharan
 image: underconstruction.jpg
 comments: true
 ---

 This is a site under construction.
-I am using Jekyll and Github pages to create and host website.

-Jekyll is a simple, blog-aware, static site generator.
+I am using Jekyll and Github pages to create and host website.Jekyll is a simple, blog-aware, static site generator.
 It takes a template directory containing raw text files in various formats, runs it through a converter (like Markdown) and our Liquid renderer, and spits out a complete, ready-to-publish static website suitable for serving with your favorite web server.
 Jekyll also happens to be the engine behind GitHub Pages, which means you can use Jekyll to host your project’s page, blog, or website from GitHub’s servers for free.

 {% highlight python %}